hackthehack/hack-zero-v2/README.md

 ## Usage

 Hack Zero hack can be loaded into an S3 bucket for simple and quick deployment.
-An entity can deploy the application ahead of a hackathon event and request users to sign up.
+An entity (A Company, Not for Profit or individual) can deploy the application ahead of a hackathon event and request users to sign up.
 Once the user has signed up they can create ideas for the upcoming hackathon and create teams.
 The entity can then use contentful to push updates about the event to the users home page.

 ## Development setup